Black Friday phone deals 2018: $600 Note 9, $320 Galaxy S9, $300 gift card

 - We link to the current listing at the retailer's website when one is available, but you may not see sale pricing reflected on the page until the sale begins.

-A 40 percent savings on a thousand dollar phone, this is the best deal we've seen yet for a 128GB Note 9.
-Samsung also sheds $400 off the S9 Plus and S9, giving you a Galaxy S9 for $320.
+A 40 percent savings on a $1,000 phone makes this $600 offer the best deal we've seen yet for a 128GB Note 9.
+Samsung also sheds $400 off the S9 Plus and S9, giving you a Galaxy S9 for $320 and an S9 Plus for $440.
 The offer locks in Verizon service, and you'll need to sign on for a device payment plan.

 Sale begins